harshitkhare13/Data-Analysis-on-Movies-Dataset/README.md

-# Data-Analysis-on-Movies-Dataset
+# Data Analysis & Insights finding on Movies Dataset using Tableau
-Insights &amp; Data Analysis on Movies dataset using Tableau
+The Dataset Contains a total of 5043 rows and 28 columns.